← Back to main page

 Following development

-I’ll be posting updates in the Hyperspeedcube 2.0 thread in #hyper-forum on the Hypercubers Discord server .
+I’ll be posting updates in the Hyperspeedcube 2.0 Development Updates thread in #hyper-forum on the Hypercubers Discord server .
 Once Hyperspeedcube 2.0 is ready for general use, I will ping the @Hyperspeedcube Update role (and possibly @everyone).
 If you’d like to support me monetarily and get access to early builds, you can support me on Ko-fi.
-Any builds I provide on Ko-fi will also be available by building from source on GitHub, and once a version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.
+Any builds I provide on Ko-fi will also be available by building from source on GitHub, and once a stable version is ready and has been beta-tested by my Ko-fi supporters, it will be available to download for everyone, for free.

 ko-fi